 The Build: Urban Bamboo Tinyhouse Earthship (SkyKubu)

-Most people I’ve come across in my travels in Asia think that bamboo is only for poor people, or just the very rich.
 If bamboo is to become “the building material of the future” then it needs to be made accessible to the majority of the Earth’s population (especially those living in the tropics/subtropics).
 So the primary aim at a practical level, has been to develop a design for a Bamboo Tiny-House Earthship suitable for tropical and sub-tropical environments that is low-cost and able to be built by 4-6 people in an urban or rural area.
-I wanted the design to demonstrate how bamboo can be utilised in the “modern sense” and appeal to developing country populations.
+I wanted the design to demonstrate how bamboo can be utilised in the “modern sense” and be appealing to people in developing countries and western also (though we have more restrictions with building codes and less freedom to innovate).

 Bamboo – because it’s a fast-growing renewable material, we want to share at a practical level how to preserve it and ensure its longevity.
-Many people in developing countries have existing skills (at risk of being lost) to work with this material but they are not “valued” because without proper treatment bamboo will only last 5-7 years, and most communities lack this practical knowledge.
+Many people in developing countries have existing skills (at risk of being lost) to work with this material but locally they are not “valued” mainly because without proper treatment bamboo will only last 5-7 years, (most communities lack the knowledge and finance to be able to make bamboo longer-lasting).

-Tiny-house – because we aim for a maximum efficiency, low budget portable design that meet the needs of the changing world community who either a) live in developing countries and are bound by the financial constraints of living on low wages (less than $10/day), land area shortages and lack of material availabilty/affordability or b) are living in developed countries and prefer not to take up lifestyles and jobs which lead to further global decay and want to Be the change by living a low-consumption resource-friendly lifestyle and contribute to the proliferation of renewable innovative technologies.
+Tiny-house – because we aim for a maximum efficiency, low budget portable design that meet the needs of the changing world community who either a) live in developing countries and are bound by the financial constraints of living on low wages (less than $10/day), shortage of available land area and materials availabilty/affordability or b) are living in developed countries and prefer not to take up lifestyles and jobs which lead to further global decay and want to Be the change by living a low-consumption resource-friendly lifestyle and contribute to the proliferation of renewable innovative technologies.

-My design is made in the “village-style”; it’s unusual for a traditional bamboo building to be higher than 2-level so I’ve dubbed it sky-kubu or sky-shack in other words.
+This design is made in the “village-style”; it’s unusual for a traditional bamboo building to be higher than 2-level so I’ve dubbed it sky-kubu or sky-shack in other words.
+Traditional knowledge/methods have been used and local skills – no architect was involved (except for making drawings afterwards).

-SO My priority has been to find treatment method to prevent insect attack on bamboo that can be practiced affordably at a village-scale as this is the main barrier (I see practically) to people in developing countries utilising bamboo as a building material.
+My main priority has been to find treatment method to prevent insect attack on bamboo that can be practiced affordably at a village-scale as this is the main barrier (I see practically) to people in developing countries utilising bamboo as a building material.
 So far I’ve completely failed (using more fashionably “organic” and expensive means out of necessity).
 We are presently experimenting with other locally-accessible methods but borax has become illegal in Indonesia because someone tried to make a bomb out of it apparently… It is still possible to source (with a bureaucratic process attached) but STILL – it’s unaffordable for most people on a local wage rate; unless collectively purchased and planned for.
-We are working on creative collective solutions to help bridge the divide through sharing renewable technologies and knowledge of treatments methods for making bamboo a long-term sustainable resource in developing countries: Find out more about how YOU can be part of our Outreach Projects.
+We are working on creative collective solutions to help bridge the divide through sharing renewable technologies and knowledge of treatments methods for making bamboo a long-term sustainable resource in developing countries: Which is the basis of Outreach Projects.

 The base site is reclaimed rice-field… the area was pretty soggy and i had no idea how to set and fill tyres on/in it to make an Earthship-base like i originally intended… but now i KNOW (hehehe) to just fill the area and then put car tyres on top.
 Seismic activity is felt quite strongly in our area, apparently because of the clayey/wet ground; a car tyre foundation would have moved-with the earth’s motion.
 But… I’m glad in a way that i used a cement foundation (and stone) as I think the horizontal pressure from the height of the building (13m) needs to be “tied-in” rigidly (and it is less challenging to “western” building codes).
 And, as I’m no expert in Earthship building… better I explain my idea to someone who is and just demonstrate the bamboo structure for now.
 So for this structure, we’ve used steel rock and cement footings…